Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Conclusion

 \section{Conclusion}

-In this paper, we have quantified the privacy-utility tradeoff for a dataset under different assumptions on distribution knowledge (classes) and for Hamming distortion using differential privacy as the leakage metric.
-Specifically, we have looked at three types of source classes.
-In fact, we have shown that the optimal mechanism for a Class I source set is symmetric.
-We have also characterized the optimal leakage for the ordered Class II source sets.
-An interesting observation about source Class II is that as the distortion increases, more and more mechanisms that allow a reduction in the output space need to be considered.
-For any arbitrary set in the simplex that is not a Class I or Class II source set, which we refer to as a Class III source set, we have used the results for Class II source sets to develop upper and lower bounds on the optimal leakage.
+In this paper, we have quantified the privacy-utility tradeoffs for a dataset under different assumptions on distribution knowledge (classes) and for Hamming distortion using differential privacy as the leakage metric.
+The guarantees we can make under differential privacy are stronger than those under mutual information-based measures of privacy leakage: DP leakage is lower bounded by MI leakage.
+We divide source sets into three classes.
+For Class I the optimal mechanism is symmetric.
+For Class II achieving optimal leakage involves reducing the output space as the distortion increases.
+For Class III sets we can use Class II results to develop upper and lower bounds on the leakage.

-When a statistical utility constraint needs to be satisfied, access to source dataset knowledge can be exploited to obtain lesser leakage.
-What our work shows is that if very little is known about the source distribution, the naive approach of symmetrically distorting the data is optimal.
-However, when partial or complete knowledge is available, lower leakages can be achieved by exploiting that knowledge.
+Our results show that symmetric distortion, such as randomized response~\cite{Warner}, is optimal when very little is known about the source distribution or when the distortion requirement is very strict.
+In cases where the source distribution is partially known, data publishers can take advantage of this to tailor a local privacy mechanism to guarantee lower privacy leakage for the same distortion, or lower distortion for the same privacy leakage.
+These gains can be significant if quite a lot is known about the source, such as Class II sources, and degrades as less and less information is known.
+These results imply that domain knowledge or public data should be used when designing mechanisms for publishing private data.

-Finally, we have also compared the minimal DP leakage to the minimal IT leakage for the same source set.
-In fact, perfect privacy can be achieved for both metrics and under worst case Hamming distortion in the same distortion region.
+There are several interesting questions which we leave for future work.
+Obviously, a full characterization of Class III sources would be welcome, but the techniques here should extend directly to general discrete distortion measures (linear and nonlinear).
+Extensions to continuous source distributions may be trickier, but perhaps a starting point would be distributions with bounded support.
+Finally, understanding the implications of this simple model to categorical and hierarchically categorized data would help build insight into designing practical source-aware data release mechanisms.